lyz-code/autoimport/docs/contributing.md

 your contribution needs to update it.

 We know that the expected code quality is above average.
-Therefore it might be changeling to get the initial grasp of the project structure, know how to make the tests, update the documentation or use all the project technology stack. but please don't let this fact discourage you from contributing:
+Therefore it might be challenging to get the initial grasp of the project structure, know how to make the tests, update the documentation or use all the project technology stack. but please don't let this fact discourage you from contributing: